-2.3.7 Significant Judgment and Estimates
+2.3.7 Significant Judgement and Estimates

 Management considers credit, liquidity and market risk and assesses the impact on valuation of investments when determining the fair value.
-Following is the key source of estimation uncertainty at the statement of financial position date, that have significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year.
+Following is the key source of estimation uncertainty at the date of the statement of financial position, that have significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year.

-2.3.8 Fair Value of Securities not Quoted in an Active Market and Over the Counter Derivative Instruments
+2.3.8 Fair Value of Securities not quoted in an Active Market and Over the Counter Derivative Instruments